-CONCERNING THE HOLY MARTYRS SPEUSIPPUS, ELEUSIPPUS, MELEUSIPPUS, TRIPLETS; LEONILLA, JONILLA, NEON, TURBON.
+ON THE HOLY MARTYRS SPEUSIPPUS, ELEUSIPPUS, MELEUSIPPUS, TRIPLETS;

 From various sources.

 Section II.
-The relics translated to Ellwangen.
+Relics translated to Ellwangen.

-[9] In the following century after the age of Warnaharius, their sacred remains were translated to Swabia.
-The author of the life of St. Anno, found in Surius on December 4, The bodies translated to Ellwangen. book 1, chapter 38, testifies: In Swabia, he says, at the place which is called the Cell of St. Vitus, a certain Duke of the Alemanni and Burgundians, having established a church there long ago, caused it to abound with his hereditary goods for the sustenance of monks serving God in that place.
-This man, instructed equally in devotion and faith, having come to Dijon out of zeal for sacred relics, carried away with him on his return the body of the most beloved Martyr of God, Benignus: who, divinely sent from the East to the Gauls, after many contests was finally struck by the lance of a soldier under Caesar Aurelian, and penetrated the heavens in the likeness of a snow-white dove.
-The same Duke also obtained those Triplet brothers, Speusippus, Eleusippus, and Meleusippus, who had been baptized by the aforesaid Martyr and gloriously crowned at Langres, together with the body of St. Mamertus, Bishop of that city, by the grant of Christ: and returning joyfully to the territory of Alemannia with so great a pledge of heavenly patronage, he consigned the desirable treasure to the church which he had built.
+[9] A century after the age of Warnaharius, their remains were translated into Swabia.
+The author of the life of St. Anno, in Surius on December 4, Their bodies translated to Ellwangen. book 1, chapter 38, attests: In Swabia, in a place called the Cell of St. Vitus, a certain Duke of the Alamanni and Burgundians once established a church and made it abound with his hereditary possessions for the sustenance of monks serving God there.
+Instructed equally in devotion and faith, when he had come to Dijon out of zeal for holy relics, on his return he carried away with him the body of the most beloved Martyr of God, Benignus: who, divinely sent from the East to the lands of Gaul, after many struggles was finally pierced by a soldier's lance under Aurelian Caesar, and penetrated the heavens in the form of a snow-white dove.
+Those Triplet brothers also, Speusippus, Eleusippus, and Meleusippus, baptized by the aforesaid Martyr and gloriously crowned at Langres, together with the body of St. Mamertus, Bishop of that city, the same Duke, by Christ's grant, obtained: and returning joyfully with so great a pledge of heavenly patronage to the territories of Alemannia, he consigned this desirable treasure to the church which he had built.
 Cornelius Grasius narrates the same in other words.

 ACTS

-from the old manuscript of M. Velserus.
+from an ancient manuscript of M. Welser.

 Speusippus, triplet brother, Martyr (St.) Eleusippus, triplet brother, Martyr (St.) Melasippus, triplet brother, Martyr (St.) Leonilla, grandmother of the triplets, Martyr (St.) Neonilla, Martyr (St.) Neon, Martyr (St.) Turbon, Martyr (St.)